Skip to main content

 Your bar/bat mitzvah is a joyous occasion; as such it is important to invite those friends and family who are important to you.
 In regards to the TAS community, we ask that you consider the feelings of your classmates – if you plan to invite 50% of your religious school class, please consider inviting the entire class to ensure that we remain a caring and inclusive community.
 Additionally, when building your guest list, think of people who have had an influence in your child’s religious education (such as the teachers and the director of education).

-Most people feel that it is important for anyone who spends time on the bima to have their shoulders covered and wear skirts that are knee-length.
-Additionally, overly formal clothing is discouraged.
+We wear nicer clothes on the bimah out of respect, but one does not need to be overly formal.
 Remember that you are going to be on a platform that is higher than everyone else, and that you will need to walk up and down a set of stairs.
 Remember also that you will be standing for the majority of a 2-hour service.
 Keeping all this in mind, dress accordingly.

 3. Can non-Jewish family members have honors?